The popularity and values of the Volkswagen Golf Mk2 have rocketed in recent years. Here’s what you need before splashing the cash

-In 1986 the GTI 16v was introduced, the twin-cam head endowing the GTI with 139 bhp and the pace to keep up with rivals like the Escort RS Turbo.
+In 1986 the GTI 16v was introduced, the twin-cam head endowing the GTI with 139bhp and the pace to keep up with rivals like the Escort RS Turbo.
 The Golf received a facelift the same year, losing the front door quarterlight windows and gaining larger grille slats.

-From 1990 the left-hand drive limited-edition Golf Rallye was also offered in the UK as a special order, combining VW’s ‘G60’ supercharged engine with the Syncro drivetrain.
+From 1990 the left-hand drive limited-edition Golf Rallye was also offered in the UK as a special order, combining VW’s G60 supercharged engine with the Syncro drivetrain.

-The GTI meanwhile, received colour-coded plastic bumpers for the 1989 model year, the sought-after late-model cars being referred to as the ‘big bumper’ models.
+The GTI received colour-coded plastic bumpers for the 1989 model year, the sought-after late-model cars being referred to as the ‘big bumper’ models.

 If you’ve not yet driven a Mk2, you’ll be surprised at just how familiar it is, despite some examples being more than 30 years old.
 The steering should be precise and the seating should be firm, with a firm ride yet not one of discomfort.
 It should feel solid and planted on the road.

 If the injector isn’t the issue, it could be a possible leak to one of the vacuum hoses or either a seized metering head or stuck flap to the inside of the air-flow meter.
-All of these are simple to sort, but use them to your advantage when conducting any negotiations.
+All of these are simple to sort; use them to your advantage when conducting any negotiations.

 If you happen upon one of the rare supercharged 1781cc G60 models – buy it!
 The G-Lader supercharger can be fragile so do make sure it’s been maintained well, with history to prove.

 Tread carefully when buying any modified example.
-If it’s previously ran or is running coilover suspension you don’t know if or how long it’s been run on the bump stops, or even if it was driven with them in at all.
-You may find a well-looked after one in the modifying scene, though, and taking the modifications off to put it back to stock shouldn’t be too difficult a task.
+If it has previously run – or is running – coilover suspension you don’t know if ,or how long, the car been run on the bump stops, or even if it was driven with them in at all.
+You may find a well-looked after one in the modifying scene, however, and taking the modifications off to put it back to stock shouldn’t be too difficult a task.

 The inner wings in particular are a problem and unfortunately, it’s not something you can realistically check until home, as the plastic liners make it a very difficult task.
 Shine the torch around the front suspension sub frame to find any areas of rust there.
 Around the filler cap is another hotspot.
 Some modified cars won’t have any arch liners, so with these you’re at least able to check.

 It’s also wise to check out the quality of any work performed; if it’s obviously noticeable that it’s had a previous shunt of some description, then it’ll need putting right, adding to the overall cost.
 Mention this when haggling.
 Although, if you can do this work yourself or know someone who can put it right, it could be a quick win.

 Therefore, it’s wise to ensure whichever model you buy has all this intact and in good condition.
 Also watch that door cards are free of speaker holes.
 If not, make sure you have these parts already sourced, or it could cost you time and money to get your Mk2 how you want it.

-Having not yet hit the same level of want as its older, original sibling, it’s a great time to buy, too.
-Not only that, the Mk2 is becoming ever more popular, so should result in a fairly decent investment if you buy right in the first place.
-Naturally, the bigger the pile of history that comes with the car the better
+There’s no question that the Mk2 is a great all-rounder.
+It’s becoming ever more popular, so should result in a fairly decent investment if you buy right in the first place.
+Naturally, the bigger the pile of history that comes with the car, the better.